 Our interest rate risk arises on borrowings outstanding under the 2014 First Lien Credit Facility, which bears interest at a floating rate.
 However the level of interest rate risk is mitigated by the fact that the 2014 First Lien Credit Facility carries an interest rate floor which currently exceeds LIBOR.
 We also purchased an interest rate cap in 2011 to protect against increasing LIBOR rates.
-This cap expires in August 2014.
+This cap expired in August 2014.
+The Company is currently evaluating our future available hedging options.